Term of Parliament (Enabling 4-year Term) Legislation Amendment Bill

-The Term of Parliament (Enabling 4-year Term) Legislation Amendment Bill, also known as the 4-year Term Bill is a government bill in the New Zealand Parliament proposing that future Parliaments can meet for up to four years if certain conditions are met.
+The Term of Parliament (Enabling 4-year Term) Legislation Amendment Bill, also known as the 4-year Term Bill, is a government bill in the New Zealand Parliament proposing that future Parliaments can meet for up to four years if certain conditions are met.

+Following a decision by the Government in February 2026 not to advance the bill during the current parliamentary term, consideration of the proposal was deferred unless re-elected, and plans for a referendum on extending the parliamentary term to four years in the 2026 general election were abandoned.

 Background

 New Zealand has a unicameral legislature (the New Zealand House of Representatives) usually comprising 120 members who are elected in general elections every three years.
 The term of Parliament is set under section 17 of the Constitution Act 1986 as being no longer than three years.
 The three-year term is uncommon internationally for a lower house.
 Previous attempts to extend the term of Parliament to four years have been unsuccessful, with referendums proposing a longer term being defeated in 1967 and 1990.
 Section 17 is considered "entrenched legislation" and can only be amended if 75 per cent of the House agrees or if a simple majority of voters agree in a nationwide referendum.

 In the 52nd New Zealand Parliament, ACT New Zealand leader David Seymour proposed a private member's bill that would enable Parliament to meet for four years if Opposition parties, rather than Government parties as is convention, controlled the select committees of the House of Representatives.
 When ACT formed a coalition government with the National Party and New Zealand First Party, the three parties agreed to support Seymour's member's bill as far as select committee.